MichelleWhitee/SMTP_mail/README.md

-# SMTP_mail
+# Simple SMTP mail client.

-Simple SMTP mail client
+Works fine with gmail, but not correctly with Yandex.